 With safety and identification factors noted, henbit is a great plant to forage, or grow, for both the yard and the kitchen.

-Since the plant does not have any toxic lookalike, or notable hazards when consumed in moderation, henbit is a safe green to add to any dish, and to the garden.
+Since the plant doesn’t have any toxic lookalikes or notable issues when consumed in moderation, henbit is a safe green to add to any dish, and to your garden.

-However, if you are looking to cut back on an encroaching henbit infestation, there are a few factors to consider before doing so, such as how henbit is helpful for pollinators and the soil.
+However, if you’re looking to cut back on an encroaching henbit infestation, there are a few factors to consider before doing so, such as how henbit is helpful for pollinators and the soil.

 Henbit is best controlled by prevention, rather than proactive behavior, but if you find your property infesting with henbit, then it is advised to use the most eco-friendly options possible, before considered commercial herbicides.